BlockchainCommons/developer-web-site/_pages/meetings.md

     <td>
        <h2><a href="/meetings/2024-08-seeds/">GDM: Seeds (August 2024)</a></h2>

-       <p>Gordian Developers Meeting focusing on seeds, the crucial foundation of crypto-security, including a look at the work on BIP-85 and at the Ledger Seed Tool app, using [SSKR](/sskr/).</p>
+       <p>Gordian Developers Meeting focusing on seeds, the crucial foundation of crypto-security, including a look at the work on BIP-85 and at the Ledger Seed Tool app, using <a href="/sskr/">SSKR</a>.</p>

     </td>
   </tr>